annagrotius/Irony_Detection_Classifier/README.md

 - (10) Named Entity Count

 In order to run this code, you will first need to download the packages/modules below by loading them into your command line prompt.
-            >>> Note: links to where these can be downloaded from have been included
+Links to where these can be downloaded from have been included:

 SpaCy: (https://spacy.io/usage/)